-Why you should force users to change passwords in WordPress regularly?
+Why you should force WordPress users to change their password regularly?

-It is also essential to change passwords in WordPress regularly especially if you have a multi-user WordPress site or if you have recently noticed some suspicious activities.
+It is also essential to change your password regularly especially if you have a multi-user WordPress site or if you have recently noticed some suspicious activities.

-How you can Force Users to change passwords in WordPress?
+How you can Force Users in WordPress to change password?

 Once you have installed the plugin and activated it, from the menu go to Users and then click on Expire Passwords.